Styyx1/Nocturnia-Readme/README.md

 ***
 ### Failed to create download folder

-Upon opening MO2 you may get a error warning like this: ``“failed to create G:/Modlist Downloads/Traveler your user account probably lacks permission”``.
+Upon opening MO2 you may get a error warning like this: ``“Failed to create G:/Modlist Downloads/Traveler your user account probably lacks permission”``.
 This is due to Wabbajack not changing the ini file of MO2.
 To fix this find the file ``ModOrganizer.ini`` inside the same folder as the MO2 exe is and change the line:``download_directory=G:/Modlist Downloads/Traveler`` to ``download_directory=Your Prefered Download Folder``.
 It's best to find the line inside the ini by using ``crtl + f``.

 ***